Arts Council Awards

 boston college arts council

-The 2014 awards will be presented on Friday, April 25 at 4:00 p.m. during the annual Arts Festival, in Stokes Art Tent.
-The event is free and open to the public, but registration is required.
-Please register here.
+The 2015 awards will be presented on Friday, April 23 at 4:00 p.m. during the annual Arts Festival, in Stokes Art Tent.
+The event is free and open to the public.

 Each year, the Boston College Arts Council recognizes an alumnus, a faculty member, and several students for their accomplishments and contributions to the arts in various disciplines.
 Alumni and faculty award recipients serve as role models, inspiring and guiding developing young artists in the BC community.
 The award recipients participate in programming at our annual campus-wide Arts Festival and interact in small-group settings with students in their fields.
 Students in sophomore, junior or senior years are recognized for their creativity and accomplishments, as well as for specific projects.